Survey of Distributed Decision: Distributed Decision in Networks

 \subsubsection{Anonymous Networks}

 Derandomization results were achieved in~\cite{EmekPSW14} in the framework of anonymous network (that is, nodes have no IDs).
 Namely, for every language $\cL$ that can be decided locally in any anonymous network, if there exists a randomized anonymous construction algorithm for $\cL$, then there exists a deterministic anonymous construction algorithm for $\cL$, provided that the latter is equipped with a 2-hop coloring of the input network.
+In addition, \cite{EmekSW14} shows that, in anonymous networks, giving the ability to the nodes of revoking their decisions (i.e., to change it as long as not all the nodes have output) considerably changes the power of the model.